abdulisik/creator-finder/README.md

 Alpha User Community Engagement: Create an early user community (e.g., Discord) to gather insights, encourage contributions, and strengthen user engagement.

-Improve the tech stack: Caching, recording time and place of the connections.
+Improve the tech stack: Recording time and place of the connections.
 Add a table to hold a list of domains, their quantity within the db and their associated tables; this will allow us to pick the next platform to add.
+It'll also allow us to have an admin view to analyze and process the list of domains.
+Store user information only locally.

 Market research: Find competitors, and determine our unique value proposition.
 We answer the questions should I open an account on this other platform, can I close my account on this platform safely, etc.